googlesamples/google-signin-unity/README.md

 In order to access ID tokens or server auth codes, you also need to configure a web client ID.

-## Building the Android AAR library
+## Building the Plugin
-To build the Android library needed by the Unity plugin, run `gradlew :native-googlesignin:assembleDebug` (or assembleRelease).

-Copy the aar file in native-googlesignin/build/outputs/aar to Assets/Plugins/Android.
+To build the plugin run `./gradlew build_all`.
+This builds the support aar library, and packages the plugin into a .unitypackage file.
+It also packages the sample scene and script in a separate package.

 __TODO:__ How to use this plugin with Firebase Auth.